 The most important tip to minimise swelling after rhinoplasty surgery is to make sure you comply fully with all of the post-operative instructions given to you by your surgeon.

-Be careful application of cold packs can significantly help with the early swelling that develops within the first 40 hours of the procedure but can only be applied for up to 15 to 20 minutes continuously.
-Make sure to keep well hydrated by drinking plenty of water and eating nutritious foods that are rich in nutrients including vitamin C and zinc as these also help to reduce swelling and improve overall recovery.
+Be careful with the application of cold packs as although they can significantly help with the early swelling that develops within the first 48 hours of the procedure, they can only be applied for up to 15 to 20 minutes continuously.
+Make sure to keep well hydrated by drinking plenty of water and eating nutritious foods that are rich in nutrients, including vitamin C and zinc, as these also help to reduce swelling and improve overall recovery.
 You should also look to not overdo it and make sure to avoid any kind of strenuous activity as this will also act to increase the swelling after rhinoplasty.

-At Centre for Surgery, our surgeons are experts in ultrasonic rhinoplasty which is an advanced technique of rhinoplasty which allows precise contouring of the nasal bones with a much lower amount of bruising and swelling compared with a traditional rhinoplasty and the recovery time is, therefore, quicker after ultrasonic rhinoplasty.
+At Centre for Surgery, our surgeons are experts in ultrasonic rhinoplasty, an advanced rhinoplasty technique that allows precise contouring of the nasal bones with a much lower amount of bruising and swelling compared with a traditional rhinoplasty and the recovery time is, therefore, quicker after ultrasonic rhinoplasty.